Trickfest/rpn-calc/README.md

   * Keyboard
     * Collection of buttons  (as implementation progresses, may futher refine this into either rows and/or types of buttons)

+To keep things manageable, stick with one CSS file for the entire calculator (instead of one per component).

 ## Getting Started

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: